dafny-lang/dafny/docs/HowToFAQ/Errors-Refinement.md

 }
 ```

-When refining a function, the input and output signature must stay precisely the same -- formals, types, and names.
+When refining a function, the input and output signature must stay precisely the same -- formals, types, and names --
-In this case the return type is different.
+including the type of the function result.
 The types must be syntactically identical; it is not allowed
 to use a type and an equivalent type sysnonym, for example.

 ## **Error: a refining _kind_ is not allowed to extend/change the body** {#ref_mismatched_refinement_body}